 - chopped chili peppers

 Try this quick and easy recipe for your family and let me know what you think!
 I love hearing from you!

 IT IS DELISH!

 You all have seen me make this one too many times on my Instagram stories.
-So here I am finally sharing the fail-proof recipe.
 Hope you all enjoy it!
 Please let me know what you and your baby think of this dish.
 I love hearing from you!

-- 1/4 cup rice, (or a mix of quinoa, rice and/or mung daal) washed until water runs clear
+- ¼ cup rice, (or a mix of quinoa, white rice, or grain of choice) washed until water runs clear

 - 1 cup bone broth, chicken or beef

 - 1 tbsp dried parsley